elegos/website/content/post/2018/10/12/listening-on-sockets-with-go.md

         // add it to the wait group
         messageProcessingWaitGroup.Add(1)
         // Do whatever you want with the data asynchronously
-        // (for example send it to a message handler).
+        // (for example process it to a message handler).
         // In this way the application will be able to accept
         // other messages in the same connection without waiting
         // for the message to be completely processed.
         //
-        // Some designs may require that the messages are being processed
+        // Some designs might require that the messages are being processed
         // synchronously, so in that case just don't wrap it in a go routine. go func(bytes []byte) {
           // Handle the message